EFForg/design/animations.md

 + Be mindful of pace: Make sure the speed is at a comfortable reading pace for others.
 + Show your animations to others for feedback!
 You can user test animations to check for comprehension, and whether things were at a comfortable pace.

-#### CONSIDER: Adding captions (depending on the content)!
+#### CONSIDER: Adding Captions (Depending on the Content)!
 If you’re editing a video with audio, please consider adding captions to the original video or gif version of it.
 Captions can be helpful for lots of situations:
-+ folks scanning their social media feeds without having to click in to hear,
++ for folks with disabilities,
-+ with comedic effect, and
++ for folks scanning their social media feeds without having to click in to hear,
-+ with folks with disabilities.
++ and with emphasizing comedic or dramatic effects.

 ### General Principles for Animations
 + Consider making a few versions of the same animation at different sizes / qualities, keeping different screen sizes, internet connections, and vision impairments in mind.